 HOW CAN A WRONGFUL DEATH LAWYER HELP YOUR FAMILY?

 In our time, danger can lurk anywhere.
 An errand to the pharmacy, a common surgical procedure, or even ordering a pizza could result in a fatal auto accident, a medical negligence incident, or a fatality from food poisoning.

 In these kinds of cases, wrongful death and survival action verdicts and settlements can help surviving family members to move constructively and positively into the future.

-When a loved one is lost because another person was negligent, a wrongful death attorney can be sensitive to your family’s emotions and needs – while at the same time taking aggressive action on your behalf to win the compensation and justice your family is entitled to by California law.
+When a loved one is lost because another person was negligent, a personal injury attorney can be sensitive to your family’s emotions and needs – while at the same time taking aggressive action on your behalf to win the compensation and justice your family is entitled to by California law.